Java programmer expert

 // => true

-Until now, we have been using simple objects in the examples that the Java authors have prepared for us in the libraries.
-Now let’s try creating a custom object and look at the equals() method in more detail.
+So far we have used simple objects in the examples that the Java authors have provided in the libraries.
+Now let’s try to create our own object and have a look at the equals() method.

 Example: